Ticks on dogs: prevention and removal

 See the vet

-- Limping or stiffness that comes and goes, painful joints
+- Lameness or stiffness that comes and goes, painful joints (often linked to Lyme disease)

-- Nosebleeds or unexplained little spots on the skin
+- Nosebleeds or unexplained small spots on the skin: can point to ehrlichiosis or anaplasmosis, other tick-borne diseases

 Do this right now

-- Call the vet or the emergency clinic straight away
+- Call the vet or the emergency clinic right away

-- Note when the tick was removed and describe what you're seeing
+- Note when the tick was removed and describe what you are seeing

-- Keep the dog calm during the journey
+- Keep the dog calm on the way there

 The assistant never replaces a vet.
 When in doubt, call.